P-4-PRATYUSH-RANJAN/P-4-PRATYUSH-RANJAN/README.md

 </div>
 💫 About Me:
-<br>-To apply my strong technical skills, problem-solving abilities, and passion for computer science in a challenging role as a software engineer<br>•Institute of Engineering and Management                                                                                                  July 2020 - June 2024<br>Bachelor of Technology - Computer Science and Engineering (AIML), Kolkata, West Bengal;	                           AV.
-GPA : 9.586<br>
+<br>-To apply my strong technical skills, problem-solving abilities, and passion for computer science in a challenging role as a software engineer<br>•Institute of Engineering and Management                                                                                                  July 2020 - June 2024<br>Bachelor of Technology - Computer Science and Engineering (AIML), Kolkata, West Bengal;	                           DGPA : 9.42<br>

 ## 🌐 Socials: